natclark/arbucks/src/routes/docs/token.md

 ## Important disclaimer

 Please be careful!
 Don't be rushed or pressured into buying.

-If you want to wait a week after the launch to buy the token, that's completely fine.

 If there's someone trying to shill you hard on the token, they are **not** affiliated with the project's developer, and are likely just be trying to "pump their bags".